About Us

 The Hall has been intrinsically linked to the arts scene in Inishowen for over a century – hosting an annual exhibition by local artists; music and drama productions; and various arts classes which remain a cornerstone of life in the facility.

-The Hall also provides a 150-seated space for post-funeral receptions with refreshments available on request.
+The Hall also provides a 150-seated space for post-funeral receptions.

 Challenges & achievements